Stormlv3/ID623001-introduction-to-algorithmic-problem-solving/03-procedural-generation/lecture-notes/03-game-setup.md

 We have successfully used procedural generation to create a random 3D maze for our game!

-Today's class will be focused on adding some fundamental gameplay mechanics to our game, including player controls and win/loss states.
+Today's class will be focused on adding some fundamental gameplay mechanics to our game, including player controls and object spawning.
 Afterall, what use is a maze that we can't explore?

 ## Mechanics

 Today we will implement the following mechanics to the maze game:
 - Player controls + movement
-- Win state
-- Loss State
-- Maze Reset
+- Player, monster and treasure spawning

 ## Player Controls